alexcouper/django-angular-docker-circleci-opsworks/README.md

 Then you can run the BDD tests with:

-``./run_developer_tests.sh``
+``fig build`` - if you haven't already done so, then

+``developer_test_scripts/run_browser_tests.sh``

-This script takes care of starting and stopping the Django dev server for you.
+This script preps a Postgres database and takes care of starting and stopping the Django dev server (in its Fig container).

-Note you will need the APP_SERVICE_URL environment variable set (see below)
+Note that before it will run, you will need the APP_SERVICE_URL environment variable set (see below)

 ## Environment Variables